 Other travelers plan their trip for off-peak times.
 Traveling in the low season means saving money on everything in the islands, so fall, spring, and summer provide great deals.
 Mid-week flights are often less expensive, but a Saturday stay can be another key to keeping prices lower.
 Don't forget, however, that specially priced tickets are usually subject to specific rules, such as fees for altering them, or being nonrefundable.

 The US offers the most flights into Bermuda.
 In fact both major airports in New York offer direct flights.
 However, anyone who does not live on the East Coast, will likely have to find a connecting flight.

-If you live in the U.S. the following chart can be useful.
-Online booking engines don't always list the least costly options so it helps to see a summary of which airlines provide direct service to this airport.
+This table lets you know which airlines offer flights from the U.S. and the airports they fly from.
+Online booking engines don't necessarily display the least costly options so it helps to see at a glance which airlines actually provide direct service to this location.

 |Baltimore, MD, USA||BWI||AirTran|

 Toronto is the only city that currently offers direct flights to Bermuda.
 Canadians in any other part of the country will either have to find a connecting flight, or travel to an American airport.